alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-12-30-concurrency-crash-course-part-1.md

 We can try to isolate race conditions using `sleep()` statements that will hopefully modify timing and execution order.

-Race conditions happen because access to the shared state happens outside of synchronization mechanisms.
-A possible mitigation strategy is to use barriers (see *Thread synchronization primitives* below).
+Race conditions occur because access to the shared state happens outside of synchronization mechanisms.
+A possible mitigation strategy is to use barriers (see the next post in the series on *Thread synchronization primitives*).

 ### Deadlock